Scleverlin/Verilog_Basic_Circuits/README.md

 # Gate_netlist
-The gate netlist that Designcompiler output, by using commmad write -format verilog -output <path>
+The gate netlist that Designcompiler output, by using commmad:

+write -format verilog -output <path>

 # Tools
 I use iverilog + gtkwave as the basic simulation for tesetbench.